WPP-Public/Potato-ACE/src/ace/components/tabs/README.md

 @import '<path-to-node_modules>/@potato/ace/ace';
 ```

-A CSS file is also provided for convenience and is located at `<path-to-node_modules>/@potato/ace/components/tabs/ace-tabs.css`.
+A CSS file with the component styles is also provided for convenience and is located at `<path-to-node_modules>/@potato/ace/components/tabs/ace-tabs.css`.

 Then import the class into your JavaScript entry point: